Tengwar Handbook

 Samples

 JRR Tolkien and his son Christopher produced Tengwar inscriptions in English, Sindarin, Quenya, Latin and Old English.
-Some were included in their published works, and others were part of their unpublished work.
+Some were included in their published works, and others have remained unpublished.
+Some previously unplublished work still surfaces to this day.
 Below are a few examples.

 Namarie — DTS 20